magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37115-unnecessary-only-0-left-notice-is-shown-on-the-configurable-product-page.md

 <ins>Steps to reproduce</ins>:

-1. Create configurable product with few options
+1. Create a configurable product with few options.
-1. Go to frontend
+1. Go to the frontend.
-1. Open configurable product page and select any option
+1. Open the configurable product page and select any option.

 <ins>Expected results</ins>: